Effective Prompting Guide

 Land Cover: "Generate a [land cover/LULC] map for @[roi_name] for [time period]"

-Change Detection: "Compare [analysis type] between [start period] and [end period] in @[roi_name]"
+Change Detection: "Compare [analysis type] between [start date] and [end date] in @[roi_name]"

 Time Series: "Show [parameter] trends in @[roi_name] from [start] to [end]"